Working in Waterloo

 Working hours are typically 9am to 5pm Monday to Friday.
 Canada has strict laws in place which protect the rights of workers.

-Expats working in Waterloo should ensure they are in possession of a valid work permit.
-Generally, it is best to obtain a work permit before arriving in Canada.
+Expats working in Waterloo should ensure they have permanent residence or are in possession of a valid work permit.